AnggaR96s/Reforestation/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## Why didn’t the skeleton cross the road?
+Because he had no guts.